dbic/dicom-workflow/prelim-notes.md

 TODO:
 - check that "Additional info" textedit box on "Patient registration":
   - where in DICOM?
-  - could be edited for resubmission e.g. upon fixin accession #?
+  - could be edited for resubmission e.g. upon fixing accession #?

 - Rescanning of previously scanned
   - ses X was rescanned again (and may be already converted)
       - TODO: see how to annotate at MRI console level to "automate"
   - partial rescanning: only some sequences from new session to be added to old one
   - ~~partial rescanning within another session~~
 - Human entry issues
   - wrong accession number
     - resolution: fix on MRI console, resubmit to PACS, gets a new folder, old folder deleted by admin some time
   - session indicator is absent in first scans but then introduced
   - session indicator is wrong
       - should be 02 but was 01 and 01 was already collected - we can detect
       - should be 02 but was 03 -- is 02 missing?
 - Magnet screw up